Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question-65

-Your company has an on-premises Bitbucket Server that is used for Git-based source control.
+Your company has an **on-premises Bitbucket Server that is used for Git-based source control**.

 **The server is protected by a firewall that blocks inbound Internet traffic.**